inkyblackness/ss-specs/media/Geometry.md

 > There is no framing structure which would allow skipping command entries, so an implementation has to know of all commands beforehand.

-**fixed32/8** (4 bytes)
+**fixed32/16** (4 bytes)

-In the following, coordinates (and their offsets) are serialized as fixed floating point values in a 32/8 format.
+In the following, coordinates (and their offsets) are serialized as fixed floating point values in a 32/16 format.

-    0000  sint24  Integer value
+    0000  sint16  Integer value
-    0003  byte    Fraction (in 1/256 units)
+    0003  uint16  Fraction (in 1/65536 units)

-> For a simple implementation, it is sufficient to read the value as a ```sint32```, convert it to floating point and divide by 256.0 .
+> For a simple implementation, it is sufficient to read the value as a ```sint32```, convert it to floating point and divide by 65536.0 .

 **Vector** (12 bytes)

 A vector is serialized with three coordinates:

-    0000  fixed32/8  X
+    0000  fixed32/16  X
-    0004  fixed32/8  Y
+    0004  fixed32/16  Y
-    0008  fixed32/8  Z
+    0008  fixed32/16  Z

 ### Geometry Commands